isomerpages/moe-bedoksouthsec/_cca/Clubs and Societies/Infocomm Club powered by IMDA (Infocomm and Media Development Authority).md

 Objective: Immerse in Out-of-Classroom experiences through Learning Journeys to understand how Tech and Media are applied in the industry.

 Achievement:
+* 2024: Visit to True World Studios to discover Singapore Immersive Media and Ecosystems
 * 2023: Visit to Headrock VR to discover the technology of Augmented Reality (AR)/ Virtual Reality (VR)